 Q: I only see a few dogs available for adoption.
 Are they the only dogs you have?

 A: People often comment on the fact that we sometimes have as few as three or four dogs listed for adoption on our site; giving the impression that we’ve got lots of extra room and very few dogs in our building.
 Most often, however, that’s anything but the case!
 Because we are an organization committed to a high standard of care for our canine and feline residents – and because we care equally about our potential adopters – we take our responsibility to learn as much as possible about our residents before making them available for adoption (including identifying special needs, learning about an animal’s temperament, treating existing health issues, etc.) very seriously.
-We also hold stray dogs at least five days to assist their owners in locating them.

 The truth is, our average dog population is about fifteen; it may well be that your next best friend is right here in our building, on their way to becoming available and choosing you as their new person!
 If you only see a few dogs listed on our adoption page, please visit often as we do our best to make dogs available as soon as we can and to keep our site as up to date as possible.